 United States courts have likewise found cruel, inhuman, or degrading treatment where severe mistreatment has been involved.
 See Xuncax, 886 F. Supp. at 187 (victims forced to witness the torture or severe mistreatment of an immediate relative, watch soldiers ransack one's home and threatening one's family, be subjected to bombings and grenade attacks); Jama, 22 F. Supp. at 358 (detainees not permitted to sleep under brights lights 24 hours a day, lived in filth and constant smell of human waste, being packed in rooms with twenty to forty detainees, beaten, deprived of privacy, subjected to degrading comments from guards and sexual abuse); Mugabe, 216 F. Supp.
 2d at 281-82 (victims subjected to being repeatedly hit on the head with the butt of a gun, set on fire, being repeatedly attacked and threatened with death); Mehinovic, 198 F. Supp.
 2d at 1348-49 (victims beaten and humiliated in front of others by e.g. having a crescent carved into the forehead, forced to lick own blood off police station walls); Wiwa v.
-Royal Dutch Petroleum Co., 2002 WL 319887, at \8 (S.D.N.Y.
+Royal Dutch Petroleum Co., 2002 WL 319887, at 8 (S.D.N.Y.
 2002) (victims were forced into exile due to credible threat of physical harm, had to bribe defendant to gain a relative's freedom, were beaten, and had property destroyed in the course of a village ransacking).

-Without diminishing the mistreatment allegedly suffered by Plaintiffs Larsson, Lemish, and Odar, their treatment pales in comparison to the acts which have been found by various courts and international authorities to constituted cruel, inhuman or degrading treatment.
-Simply put, a review of the authorities
+Without diminishing the mistreatment allegedly suffered by Plaintiffs Larsson, Lemish, and Odar, their treatment pales in comparison to the acts which have been found by various courts and of the authorities discussed above does not establish that the specific conduct alleged by these plaintiffs is universally prohibited by the international community as a whole.